NCAR/python-tutorial/source/tutorials/yourfirst.rst

    ..

-   Using :python:`f-string`s with float formatting you can determine the precision with which to print the values to.
+   Using a :python:`f-string` with float formatting you can determine the precision to which to print the values.
 The :python:`.5f` means you want 5 places after the decimal point.

    .. seealso::